 There are 20 tools of all kinds - CI/CDs, TMSs, or issue trackers - that have native integrations.
 Our docs provide the full list of supported tools and integration functionality.

 Another long-awaited feature is a powerful integration with TestRail.
 It brings several key features that allow using TestRail for automated testing management:

-- Synchronizing and updating TestRail test cases from Allure TestOps.
+Synchronizing and updating TestRail test cases from Allure TestOps.
 Forget about the necessity to manually update automated test cases!
-With Live Documentation feature, test cases will be automatically updated with each successful Launch execution.
+With the Live Documentation feature, test cases will be automatically updated with each successful Launch execution.

 If you are a TestRail user eager to build automated testing, try Allure for a no-code detailed automation integration.